mg747/gfit-and-wellness/README.md

 ### Media

--   All Images belongs to the copyright owner /or the website mentioned in code comments.
+-   All Images belongs to the copyright owner or the website mentioned in code comments.

 ### Acknowledgements

--   My Mentor Dick Vlaanderen for his helpful guidiance and comments.
+-   My Mentor Dick Vlaanderen.
+Claire Lally and Gerard Mcbride of UCD and Code Institute for their helpful guidiance and comments.

 -   Tutor support at Code Institute for their support.